Cryptology: Encode and Decode Secret Messages

 The student who decoded the message will not be penalized.

 (4.)
-As a student, you have access to the Microsoft Office suite of apps.
+As a student, you have free access to Microsoft Office suite of apps.

-(Please contact the IT/Tech Support for assistance if you do not know.)
+(Please contact the IT/Tech Support for assistance if you do not know how to download the desktop app.)

-In that regard, the project is to be typed using Microsoft Word.
+In that regard, the project is to be typed using the desktop version/app of Microsoft Office Word only.

-(b.)
-For all English terms (entire project): use Times New Roman; font size of 14; line spacing of at least 1.5
+(c.)
+For all English terms/work: use Times New Roman; font size of 14; line spacing of 1.5.

 first step

-(c.)
-For all Math terms: symbols, variables, numbers, formulas, expressions, equations and fractions among others, please use the Math Equation Editor.
+(d.)
+For all Math terms/work: symbols, variables, numbers, formulas, expressions, equations and fractions among others, the Math Equation Editor is required.

 second step